kuma-dayo/RuntimeDumper/README.md

 # RuntimeDumper

-You can dump the rva address of the mesot
+Can dump RVA address of methods
 mhypbase project is used as a base
 See the code for how to use this tool.
 I'm not going to write an explanation.